ccx1997/auto_bib/README.md

 [
     ...
     [
-        "", # keep an empty string
-        "Improved baselines with visual instruction tuning"
+        "", # keep an empty string for a newly-added title; will be filled by get_bib.py "Improved baselines with visual instruction tuning"
     ],
     ...
 ]
 ```
 Then, simply run `python get_bib.py`.
-This will automatically add bibtex citations from Google Scholar to your bib file `egbib.bib`.
+This will automatically add bibtex citations from Google Scholar to your bib file `egbib.bib`, and filling the empty string with the citaion key.
 Those that have been added will not be processed again.